bafu-DF/ERKAS-processing/README.md

 ## Open issues
 - GR and SG do not have AmpelCodes in ILI files.
 Exported to Excel and sent to CI for clarification.

 ## Changelog for ILI GPKG files:
 The following changes were performed on ILI GPKG files.
 - AG: Added field _IDLaenge_ with a length of 10 m in QGIS.
 - BE: Added field _IDLaenge_ with a length of 10 m in QGIS.
-- GR: Added field _IDLaenge_ with a length of 100 m in QGI.
+- GR: Added field _IDLaenge_ with a length of 100 m in QGIS.
 - SG: Added field _IDLaenge_ with a length of 100 m in QGIS.
 - SO: Added field _IDLaenge_ with a length of 10 m in QGIS.
 - TI: Added field _IDLaenge_ with a length of 10 m in QGIS.